mesuutt/outbox2kafka/README.md

-Read events from outbox table and send to kafka
+Read events from outbox table periodically and send to kafka.

 ----